 - Describe situations where

 During your job interview, the interviewer wants to discuss previous work situations and wants you to elaborate on them.
-This is also the reason that you should prepare your examples prior to the interview.
-Ensure that you provide the interviewer the situation you were in, your task in that situation, the action you took, and the specific results that can come out of those actions.
-In short, this is called the STAR-method of providing an answer.
+This is also the reason that you should prepare your examples before the interview.
+Ensure that you provide the interviewer with the situation you were in, your task in that situation, the action you took, and the specific results that can come out of those actions.
+In short, this is called the STAR method of providing an answer.
 The STAR method is discussed in more detail later on in this article.

-In short, the interviewer wants to gain knowledge about your flexibility and adaptability when it comes to your work approach.
+In short, the interviewer wants to gain knowledge about your flexibility and adaptability regarding your work approach.
 That’s why we can’t emphasize the importance of being able to demonstrate your skill of anticipating and responding to changing situations enough.
 Also, the interviewer is looking for you to show that you can handle such transitions effectively.
 Adaptability means being able to fit into new environments quickly and easily.

 The interviewer wants to gain knowledge about your proven work and which accomplishments in your career are most valuable, according to you.
 They want to get insights into who you really are and how you approach your work.
 Basically, they want to get the following questions answered:

-- Are you able to adequately respond to unforeseen situations that occur during your work?
+- Can you adequately respond to unforeseen situations that occur during your work?